department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 - What is this page about?
 - How long would you expect it to take to ask a question?

 For the rest of our conversation, I’d like you to pretend that you need to ask the VA a question.
-Let's say [need to write scenario, but it will be personal/education related].
+Let's say [ADD NEW SCENARIO, but it will be personal/education related].

 - Without clicking anything yet, can you tell me what you would do first?
   - Where would you click?